luapower/time/time.md

 ## Notes

+`time.time()` reads the wall-clock time as a UNIX timestamp.
-`time.time()` times are UNIX timestamps and are compatible with `os.time()` times on all platforms.
-They read the wall-clock time and are thus affected by drifting, leap seconds and time adjustments by the user.
-They are not affected by timezones.
-They can be used to synchronize time between different boxes on a network regardless of platform.
+It is the same as the time returned by `os.time()` on all platforms, except it has sub-second precision.
+It is affected by drifting, leap seconds and time adjustments by the user.
+It is not affected by timezones.
+It can be used to synchronize time between different boxes on a network regardless of platform.

-`time.clock()` times are more accurate, never go back or drift, but they don't have a fixed time base between program executions.
-They can be used for measuring short time intervals.
+`time.clock()` reads a monotonic performance counter, and is thus more accurate, it should never go back or drift, but it doesn't have a fixed time base between program executions.
+It can be used for measuring short time intervals for thread synchronization, etc.